 Ever feel like there has to be more?

-That there’s a career out there that would better suit your skills, passions, talents, and lifestyle than the one you’re spending your days at now?
+That there has to be a way of changing careers to one that would better suit your skills, passions, talents, and lifestyle than the one you’re spending your days at now?

-Maybe you have—but if you’re like many, you also may be feeling held back and wondering if a career change is even an option.
+Maybe you have—but if you’re like many, you also may be feeling held back and wondering if changing careers is even an option.
 After all, abandoning a professional life you’ve worked hard to build for something totally unknown can be really, really scary.

-But, I’m here to tell you that it can be done—in fact, the average person will change careers at least once in his or her lifetime.
+But, I’m here to tell you that it can be done—in fact, the average person changing careers at least once in his or her lifetime is not uncommon.
 So, if you’re not totally satisfied on your current path, you shouldn’t feel guilty about exploring other options.
 In fact, here are five scenarios in which it actually makes sense to consider trading in your current profession for something new.

 1. You Fell into Your Current Career